jupyterlab/jupyterlab/docs/source/extension/extension_migration.rst

    The ``NotebookPanel._onSave`` method is now ``private``.
 - ``@jupyterlab/shared-models`` from 3.x to 4.x
   The ``createCellFromType`` function has been renamed to ``createCellModelFromSharedType``
+- ``@jupyterlab/buildutils`` from 3.x to 4.x
+  The ``create-theme`` script has been removed.
+If you want to create a new theme extension, you should use the `Theme Cookiecutter <https://github.com/jupyterlab/theme-cookiecutter>`_ instead.

 JupyterLab 3.0 to 3.1
 ---------------------